Algebras with a negation map: Exploring triples and systems

-\item Height $\ge 3.$ \begin{itemize} \item The ``layered'' $\tT$-system of Example~\ref{nontang}(i), which was designed to handle derivatives, is $(-)$-bipotent of the first kind.
-It has height equal to the cardinality of the submonoid of $L$ generated by $1$.
-It often provides counterexamples to assertions that hold in height 2.
+\item Height $\ge 3.$ \begin{itemize} \item The ``layered'' system of Example~\ref{nontang}(i,ii,iii), designed to handle derivatives and integration, is $(-)$-bipotent of the first kind.
+Its height is equal to the cardinality of the submonoid of $L$ generated by $1$.
+It often provides counterexamples to assertions that hold in height~2. \end{itemize}